The Nordic diet incorporates foods commonly eaten by people in the Nordic countries.

 Several studies have assessed the weight loss effects of the Nordic diet.

-However, in a follow-up study a year later, the Nordic diet participants had gained most of the weight back (5).
+However, in a follow-up study a year later, the Nordic-diet participants had gained most of the weight back (

-These results are actually very typical for long-term studies on weight loss.
-People lose weight in the beginning, but then it gradually returns over a period of 1–2 years.
+These results are very typical for long-term studies on weight loss.
+People lose weight in the beginning but then gradually gain it back over 1–2 years.

-Another study supports the weight-reducing effects of the Nordic diet.
-In this 6-week long study, the Nordic diet group lost 4% of body weight, significantly more than those who followed a standard diet (6).
+Another 6-week study supports the weight-reducing effects of the Nordic diet, as the Nordic diet group lost 4% of their body weight — significantly more than those on a standard diet (

-It can also lead to significant improvements in metabolic health, and lower the risk of all sorts of chronic diseases.
+It can also lead to significant improvements in metabolic health and lower your risk of many chronic diseases.

 Several studies have examined the effects of the Nordic diet on health markers.

-In a 6-month study on obese participants, a Nordic diet reduced systolic and diastolic blood pressure by 5.1 and 3.2 mmHg, respectively, compared to a control diet (1).
+In a 6-month study in obese people, the Nordic diet reduced systolic and diastolic blood pressure by 5.1 and 3.2 mmHg, respectively — compared to a control diet (

-Another 12-week study found a significant reduction in diastolic blood pressure in participants with the metabolic syndrome (7).
+Another 12-week study found a significant reduction in diastolic blood pressure (the bottom number of a reading) in participants with metabolic syndrome (

 Even though the Nordic diet is high in many heart-healthy foods, its effects on cholesterol and triglycerides are inconsistent.

-However, one study found a mild reduction in the LDL-c/HDL-c ratio and the Apo B/Apo A1 ratio, as well as non-HDL cholesterol, which are all strong risk factors for heart disease (2).
+Still, one study observed a mild reduction in non-HDL cholesterol, as well as the LDL-c/HDL-c and Apo B/Apo A1 ratios — all of which are strong risk factors for heart disease (

 Chronic inflammation is a major driver of many serious diseases.

-Another study found that the Nordic diet reduced the expression of genes related to inflammation in the body’s fat tissues (8).
+Another study showed that the Nordic diet reduced the expression of genes related to inflammation in your body’s fat tissues (

-Bottom Line: The Nordic diet appears to be effective for lowering blood pressure.
-The effects on cholesterol, blood triglycerides, blood sugar levels and inflammatory markers are weak and inconsistent.
+The Nordic diet appears to be effective at lowering blood pressure.
+The effects on cholesterol, blood triglycerides, blood sugar levels, and inflammatory markers are weak and inconsistent.

-It does cause short-term weight loss, and some reduction in blood pressure and inflammatory markers, but the results appear to be weak and inconsistent.
+It may cause short-term weight loss and some reduction in blood pressure and inflammatory markers.
+However, the evidence is weak and inconsistent.

-At the end of the day, any diet that emphasizes real food instead of standard Western junk food is likely to lead to weight loss and health improvements.
+Generally, any diet that emphasizes whole foods instead of standard Western junk food is likely to lead to some weight loss and health improvements.